Hybrid members: See related Hybrid Retirement Plan resources.

 You are eligible to purchase your prior service at any point while an active VRS member.
 However, you have a two-year window of time to purchase most types of service at approximate normal cost before the cost changes to an actuarial equivalent cost.
 If prior service eligibility was added to your member record before January 1, 2017, the cost to purchase will be based on the cost window in effect at the time the service was added.

-Note: The two-year window does not apply to refunded or ported service, which can be purchased at any time during active membership.
+Note: The two-year window does not apply to refunded service, which can be purchased at any time during active membership.
 Also, see Types and Purchase Amounts of Prior Service for additional service purchased by school superintendents.

 Within the Two-Year Window